By: Heather Sessions

-When Chealci Eddins found a lump in her breast during a self-exam in the shower last September, she wasn’t too worried.
+When Chealci Eddins found a lump in her breast during a self-exam in the shower in September 2019, she wasn’t too worried.
 A young wife and mother, she had just finished her master’s degree and had plans to earn her Ph.D.
-She never dreamed at age 27 she would be diagnosed with stage III breast cancer.
+She never dreamed that, at age 27, she would be diagnosed with stage III breast cancer.

-“I was definitely surprised,” Eddins said.
+“I was definitely surprised,” she said.
 “I’m always on top of my health checks, so being diagnosed with cancer at such a young age was a complete shock.”

-Eddins came in for a consultation just before the COVID-19 pandemic spread throughout the U.S. Although she was concerned about the virus, she knew she needed to act quickly when the lump grew to the size of a golf ball within a month.
-She completed her first round of chemotherapy in March, immediately before the pandemic shut down all non-essential operations.
+Chealci came in for a consultation just before the COVID-19 pandemic spread throughout the U.S. Although she was concerned about the virus, she knew she needed to act quickly because the lump had grown to the size of a golf ball within a month.
+She completed her first round of chemotherapy in March 2020, immediately before the pandemic shut down all nonessential operations.

-“Being diagnosed with cancer is scary enough, then you add a global pandemic to the mix and it definitely added another layer of anxiety and uncertainty,” Eddins said.
+“Being diagnosed with cancer is scary enough.
+Then you add a global pandemic to the mix and it definitely added another layer of anxiety and uncertainty,” Chealci said.

-Jessica Jones, MD, a UTHealth breast oncologist affiliated with Memorial Hermann Cancer Center-Texas Medical Center, was the physician who diagnosed Eddins’ cancer.
-She heard about Dr. Jones after her grandmother saw her on the news, and she’s so glad she did.
+Jessica Jones, MD, Assistant Professor in the Division of Hematology/Oncology with McGovern Medical School at UTHealth Houston and a breast oncologist affiliated with Memorial Hermann, diagnosed Chealci’s cancer.
+Chealci heard about Dr. Jones after her grandmother saw her on the news, and she’s glad she did.

-Dr. Jones knew she had to look closely at Eddins’ treatment plan, given her age.
+Dr. Jones knew she had to look closely at Chealci’s treatment plan, given her age.

 “I was concerned because she was so young,” Dr. Jones said.
 “I included genetic testing and fertility preservation options for her before we started treatment.
 She didn’t know her family history, but she knows now that she has a gene mutation that puts her at increased risk for developing cancer.
 Thankfully, it is completely curable since it has not spread to the organs or bones.”

-According to Dr. Jones, it is particularly important that cancer patients take extra precautions during the COVID-19 pandemic because of their compromised immune systems.
+According to Dr. Jones, even though the COVID pandemic appears to be waning, it is particularly important that cancer patients take extra precautions because of their compromised immune systems.

-According to Dr. Jones, Memorial Hermann recommends universal masking for cancer patients because more and more studies suggest that droplet spread is the most common spread from both symptomatic and asymptomatic carriers.
+According to Dr. Jones, Memorial Hermann recommends universal masking for cancer patients because more and more studies suggest that droplet spread is the most common form of transmission from both symptomatic and asymptomatic carriers.

-Dr. Jones says the most important recommendation is that the people who live with someone undergoing cancer treatment practice social distancing to limit potential exposure.
+According to Dr. Jones, the most important recommendation is that the people who live with someone undergoing cancer treatment practice social distancing to limit potential exposure.

-The self-proclaimed “social distancing queen,” Eddins made the decision to self-quarantine after the COVID-19 outbreak.
-She knew she must stay healthy, given that radiation and surgery are in her future, and she is also fighting for her husband and her two-year-old daughter, Riley.
+The self-proclaimed “social distancing queen,” Chealci made the decision to self-quarantine after the COVID outbreak.
+She knew she had to stay healthy while recovering from radiation and surgery, and she wanted to protect her husband and her daughter, Riley.

-Eddins’ students also keep her motivated to fight the fight.
-As a ninth-grade Algebra teacher, she has a lot of people supporting her, including the principal at her school who is also a five-year breast cancer survivor.
+Chealci’s students also keep her motivated to fight the fight.
+As a ninth-grade algebra teacher, she has a lot of people supporting her, including the principal at her school who is also a five-year breast cancer survivor.

-When her students and colleagues heard of her diagnosis, they jumped into action, making pink shirts for everyone and hosting a special ceremony to honor her complete with cake, TikTok videos and a “We Love You, Mrs. Ennis” sign adorning the wall.
+When her students and colleagues heard of her diagnosis, they jumped into action, making pink shirts for everyone and hosting a special ceremony to honor her, complete with cake, TikTok videos and a “We Love You, Mrs. Eddins” sign.

 “Everyone has been so supportive,” she says.
 “The cards and notes of encouragement continue to pour in, which helps me to stay focused and motivated, even when I’m having a rough day.
-Teaching is my true passion—I hated to end the year like this with the COVID-19 situation, but my students make me want to do more.
+Teaching is my true passion.
 I love building curriculum and helping students learn, and they have certainly taught me a few things in the process, like not sweating the small stuff.”

-Dr. Jones says she will continue to support Eddins in her fight long after her treatment to ensure her daughter is protected when she grows up.
+Dr. Jones says she will continue to support Chealci in her fight long after her treatment ends.

-“Chealci is in the prime of her life, being a young wife and mother,” Dr. Jones said.
-“We are not only treating Chealci, the patient—but the mom of a two-year-old, the wife of an adoring husband, a teacher, a best friend and a daughter.
-We will ensure she has every chance for a fulfilling life after cancer.
-COVID-19 will not stop us from treating our patients and providing them the highest level of care.”
+“Chealci is in the prime of her life,” Dr. Jones said.
+“We are not only treating Chealci, the patient, but a mom, the wife of an adoring husband, a teacher, a best friend and a daughter.
+We will ensure she has every chance for a fulfilling life after cancer.”